una/generator-blueman/README.md

 ### Usage

-Once the initial files are set up through Yeoman, run `gulp` to start the server.
+Once the initial files are set up through Yeoman, run `gulp` to start the server and make edits.
 See [the starter environment](http://github.com/una/gulp-starter-env) repo for more documentation on editing files.

 ### Deployment

-Log in to your Bluemix Account with the Cloud Foundry CLI.
-Use `cf login` and enter your credentials.
-When you're ready to deploy the app, type `cf push`
+To deploy the app, use `gulp deploy`

 ## License